ShaliniAnandaPhD/RefactorEarth/README.md

 ### Handling Sensitive Data

-- RefactorEarth does not store sensitive data.
+- RefactorEarth does not store sensitive data

+.
 - All data processing occurs locally on the user's machine.

 ### Security Best Practices for Users